L. A. Park: Major League Wrestling (2018–2022)

 In April 2018, L.A.
 Park was announced to be returning to MLW as a member of Promociones Dorado, led by Salina de la Renta.
 Park then entered a feud with Pentagon Jr. and Rey Fénix, defeating the former in a Mexican Death match at MLW War Games on September 6, 2018.
 He would continue to feud with the two, as well as other people such as Sami Callihan and Mance Warner, before losing to Pentagon and Fenix in a match for the MLW World Tag Team Championship in November.
 L.A.
 Park would then defeat Pentagon on April 4, 2019, at MLW Rise of the Renegades.
 Park would receive a push in early 2019, after winning the second MLW Battle Riot, earning a future title shot against the MLW World Heavyweight Champion.
 On September 15, 2019, Salina de la Renta announced that L.A.
 Park would be cashing in his Battle Riot title shot against Jacob Fatu at Saturday Night SuperFight.
-On the January 13, 2021 episode of Fusion, L.A.
+On the January 13, 2021, episode of Fusion, L.A.
 Park, along with his son, El Hijo de L.A.
 Park, won the MLW World Tag Team Championship, from Marshall and Ross Von Erich, thanks to help from Tom Lawlor.
 On March 31, 2022, L.A.
 Park, along with family members L.A.
 Park Jr. and Hijo de LA Park, participated in an event during Wrestlemania week.
-Following a match with Hammerstone and Fatu, L.A.
+Following a match with Fatu and Hammerstone, L.A.
 Park and his family members allegedly went off script, attacking Hammerstone and Fatu with real punches and chair shots.
-MLW fired Los Parks as a result of the alleged attack.
+MLW fired Los Parks the following day as a result of the alleged attack.